 An important aspect of the study is that none of the 29 lesions were to the claustrum, itself.
 It took the combination of the lesions and the connectome to identify the claustrum as a structure of importance for parkinsonism.

 The claustrum coincidentally appears as a rest stop, so to speak, on the network maps of almost all the lesion cases.
 But is this just a coincidence or is it important?
-To address the claustrum’s importance to parkinsonism, the authors turned to patients with the more common, degenerative form of Parkinson’s disease that had deep brain stimulators implanted in their brain.
+To address the claustrum’s importance to parkinsonism, the authors turned to patients with the more common, degenerative form of Parkinson’s disease who had deep brain stimulators implanted in their brain.
 Deep brain stimulation is a treatment of last resort for Parkinson’s disease and doesn’t yield universal improvement.
 In most cases, stimulating electrodes are implanted into a region called the subthalamic nucleus.
 The precise location within the subthalamic nucleus varies patient to patient.
 The authors examined the precise location of deep brain stimulators within Parkinson’s disease brains and overlaid those locations onto the connectome.
 They saw that when electrode locations were within networks that flowed through the claustrum—presumably altering claustrum activity—patients saw better results from deep brain stimulation.
 This result argues that claustrum activity plays a critical role in generating parkinsonian movement.
 Also, altering that activity provides relief from parkinsonism.

-19th century lesion studies were framed by the question, “which region controls which function”.
-Decades of neuroscience have reframed a more nuanced question, “which regions are important to which functions?”
+19th-century lesion studies were framed by the question: Which region controls which function?
+Decades of neuroscience have reframed a more nuanced question: Which regions are important to which functions?
 Lesion network mapping empowers lesion studies to rigorously answer this newer question.
-To patient communities, however, the question has always been “can this finding help us?”
+To patient communities, however, the question has always been: Can this finding help us?
 In the case of the claustrum and Parkinson’s disease, only time will tell.
 Targeting treatments—like deep brain stimulation—to the claustrum, though, may be a helpful advance for those with Parkinson’s disease.